I want to tour around Thailand for a week. Any suggested tours that DO NOT include airfare (I'll already be there)?

-Travelfish has some good guides - http://www.travelfish.org/country/thailand about 9 years ago
+Travelfish has some good guides - http://www.travelfish.org/country/thailand over 9 years ago

 Thailand is a very easy country to navigate once you are on the ground.
 There are innumerable tour operators in Bangkok, especially around Kao San Road, that will set you up with tours, and many other travelers on the same tourism trail.
 I wouldn't recommend spending an entire week in Bangkok, there is so much more to see around the rest of the country.